Campaign of the Month: October 2017

 What is the game’s medium and when do we play?

 Blood & Bourbon is played over Discord via text.
 The experience is more like writing a novel together than conventional tabletop play.
-There are no scheduled session times: we’re all adults with busy lives and scheduling 5-hour weekly blocks would be tough.
-Players post in their chat rooms when convenient and the GM responds when convenient.
+There are no scheduled session times: we’re all adults with busy lives and scheduling 5-hour weekly blocks of play would be tough.
+Players post in their channels when convenient and the GM responds when convenient.
 If we’re both online at the same time, we effectively have spontaneous mini-sessions that can last anywhere from several minutes to several hours.
 I’ve come to prefer this format over traditional scheduled sessions, as we get to play whenever we want.

 What is the party dynamic like?